Reject modernity, reject planned obsolescence.

 After a few quite intense evenings, I was able to correctly decode an image:

 At first, the algorithm took… 90 minutes to decode and convert a 640×480 photo!
 I managed to get this down to 15 minutes by avoiding everything that’s difficult for a 65c02, like multiplications, shifts, and direct image[row][col] accesses – these hide multiplications.
-As you may know, the 65c02 doesn’t do multiplications, so to access image[405, 100], it has to add 640 to itself 405 times then finally add 100.
+As you may know, the 65c02 doesn’t do hardware multiplications, so to access image[405, 100], it has to do 640*405 the old-fashioned way, (hex) digit by (hex) digit, then add 100.

 For the serial protocol, the best thing I found was to install a Windows 3.11 VirtualBox VM, install the Quicktake software on it, and strace the VirtualBox process.
 Filtering on ioctl(), read() and write() on /dev/ttyUSB0’s file descriptor gave me a good idea what the application was doing.
 Adding relative timestamps helped me figure out the required delays.
 The strace command I used is